pretorh/tests-kubernetes/README.md

 ## examples/tests

-Separate tests/scenarios are in sub directories, with the own READMEs and setup scripts
+Separate tests/scenarios are in sub directories, with their own READMEs and setup scripts